 I was sitting at my parents’ home, in Methuen, Massachusetts, one evening in 1974 reading the newspaper, and discovered that same evening there was a lecture at the library in Lawrence about TM®.
 I wanted to find out more about it.
 Initially I attended the two required Introductory meetings (required to learn TM®).
 The two TM® teachers who led the meetings were very sweet and adorable.
 I was totally sold out and hooked.
 Then I went through the interview process and was eventually initiated; I was taught the TM® technique.
 There is a very religious-looking procedure performed by the TM® teacher when one is initiated.
 It is called The Puja and includes chanting in front of an alter and placing of fruit, flowers and a white handkerchief brought by the new initiate on to the alter.
 They didn't tell me much about this beforehand except to have the items with me.
 I only discovered what they were for after I had paid my money and was in the room ready to be initiated.
 The TM® people say it is not a religion but I have experienced a lot of very religious-looking sessions.
 Check out my video on YouTube if you'd Like: http://www.youtube.com/watch?v=0smU-7FHzyE.
-Ignore the fact that YouTube says "This video may be inappropriate for some users."
+Ignore the fact that YouTube says this video is an "Age Restricted Video."
 The TM people don't like my video and one of them put a flag on it as inappropriate.
 It's a fine video.
 I still have it on an external hard drive around here.